NCM Warns Of Fog Formation And Poor Visibility

 (MENAFN- Emirates News Agency (WAM))

-ABU DHABI, 5th October, 2023 (WAM) – The National Centre of Meteorology (NCM) has warned of a chance of fog formation with a deterioration in horizontal visibility.
+ABU DHABI, 9th October, 2023 (WAM) --The National Centre of Meteorology (NCM) has urged motorists to follow the traffic regulations regarding a chance of fog formation.

-In a statement today, the NCM said horizontal visibility may drop even further at times over some internal areas from 00:30 until 09:00 Friday, 6th October 2023.
+In a statement on Monday, the NCM warned that horizontal visibility may drop even further over some coastal and internal areas, especially Westward, until 09:00 Monday.

 Legal Disclaimer: